code-and-effect/codeandeffect.com/index.md

     solution_icon: "/assets/images/icons/Solutions - Association Websites - screen.svg"

+processes:
+  - process_title: "Discover and Plan"
+    process_description: "We start by working with you to find out what’s frustrating you, clarify your goals, and understand your unique requirements.
+Your expertise in your association’s needs, combined with ours in association software development means we will make a plan to build exactly what your organization needs."
+    process_link: /discover-and-plan/
+    process_icon: "/assets/images/icons/Services - Discover and plan - template.svg"
+    process_step: 1

+  - process_title: "Develop and Launch"
+    process_description: "Based on the plan we made together, we get to work.
+Our regular update meetings keep you informed of our progress and the project moving smoothly.
+Clear feedback loops mean there is no guesswork and no surprises.
+Then we launch!"
+    process_link: /discover-and-plan/
+    process_icon: "/assets/images/icons/Services - Develop and launch - code-slash.svg"
+    process_step: 2

+  - process_title: "Support and Improve"
+    process_description: "Your software is business-critical.
+As you use the new software within your organization and with your members, new ideas for improvements, new use cases, and new processes will come up.
+We work together long after the first launch to continually improve your software and keep it well-maintained."
+    process_link: /support-and-improve/
+    process_icon: "/assets/images/icons/Services - Support and improve2 - infinity.svg"
+    process_step: 3

 organizations:
   - organization_title: "Regulated Associations"
     organization_you: "You have a mandated authority to credential and audit your profession or industry."